Monday 13th. July 2020

-- The Government has advised that there is no need for anything other than normal daily personal hygiene and washing of clothes following a day in school.
+- The Government has advised that there is no need for anything other than normal personal hygiene and washing of clothes.

 What will lunchtime and break times look and feel like?

 - All Junior class will eat their lunches in their classrooms.
-The school kitchen can provide a warm packed lunch to be eaten in the classrooms at the cost of £2.30 per day, if required.
+The school kitchen can provide a warm packed lunch to be eaten in the classrooms at the cost of £2.40 per day, if required.
+For example:

 - Free school meals, for those eligible, will continue to be provided with a school lunch.
 Free School Meal vouchers will stop at the end of the summer holidays.

 - For those pupils bringing their own packed lunch, please bring this in a named disposable bag, which can be thrown away at the end of lunchtime or in a named lunchbox which will need to be cleaned thoroughly each night.